 - How To Use And Configure WordPress Widgets – Part 4

-If you are new at WordPress, you may also find the following posts useful:
+If you are a WordPress newbie, you may also find the following topic-related posts useful:

-Hopefully, now you have a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To learn more about the benefits of using WordPress for a business web site please click on links to visit other posts we have published on this site.
+Hopefully, now you have a better understanding of issues that can affect your web site and how WordPress can help you get better results online.
+To learn more about using WordPress please click on links to visit our related posts section.

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, certified, or tested by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items linked to, advertised, or reviewed on this site.
+This site and the services and products offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been tested, certified, or reviewed by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.

 Did you enjoy this tutorial?
 Please feel free to share this information with anyone thinking of starting or growing their business online using the share buttons below.